 The remaining 40% has to be reinvested in an annuity plan from an insurer.

-These are traditional pension plans that offer guaranteed returns in the form of annuities or death benefits.
+These are pension plans that offer guaranteed returns in the form of annuities or death benefits.
 The combination of insurance coverage along with pension makes this low-risk investment a favourable choice among the public.
 The payouts of such plans operate in the following manner -

 You pay regular premiums for a period against the desired pension and annuity payout.